Decisions About Retirement

 Martin and Louise are making plans for their upcoming retirement lifestyle.
 Martin has been an employee of a large engineering firm for over thirty years.
 They own their home outright and have no debt.
 Much of their savings has been accumulated in Martin’s employer sponsored retirement plan.
 Both Martin and Louise are currently eligible to begin receiving Social Security but haven’t reached the required age for maximum benefits.
 One of their main goals is to travel the country extensively visiting family and friends.

 - When should they begin receiving Social Security?

 - How much will they need to draw from investments annually to meet their goals?

 - Is their lifestyle sustainable over the long term?

 Because Martin was planning to work a few more years it made sense to hold off on taking Social Security in order to avoid punitive taxation.

 It was determined that the options in the employer plan were not a good match for their risk tolerance.
 The choices available were all variable annuities with high costs and substandard returns.
-We recommended that Martin roll those assets into a traditional IRA account where the allocations can be structured appropriately using our preferred mutual fund managers.
+So Martin decided to roll those assets into a traditional IRA account where the allocations can be structured appropriately using a wider investment selection with lower cost.
 This approach also offered more flexibility with their cash flow withdrawal needs.

 Martin and Louise were excited about their next chapter.
 They chose to take Social Security after Martin stopped working and reduced their monthly withdrawal from investments.
 The began scheduling trips to visit their friends and family with the extra free time they now have.